Bet On GE, Not Boeing, If You Believe In An Aviation Recovery

 GE's balance sheet is now equal to or better than Boeing's.

-Boeing (BA) stock underperformed in 2019, as the 737 MAX was grounded due to a pair of fatal accidents.
+Boeing (NYSE:BA) stock underperformed in 2019, as the 737 MAX was grounded due to a pair of fatal accidents.
 Deeper scrutiny of the 737 MAX's design turned up numerous potential safety issues aside from the faulty MCAS system that was implicated in both crashes, causing Boeing to repeatedly miss self-imposed deadlines for getting its top-selling jet recertified.

 Things have gone from bad to worse in 2020.
 The COVID-19 pandemic has caused the global aviation industry to collapse.
 Many airlines have fallen into distress and could fail outright without government aid.
 Even those with stronger finances have parked a huge number of jets and have little or no interest in receiving new aircraft in the near term.